 - VIII.
 All mill scale, rust and scale from flame cutting should be removed from the joint area prior to welding for optimum mechanical properties and good weld bead condition.
 The joint must also be free of moisture, and other contaminants such as cutting or machining oils. - IX.
 For fillet welding procedures consult your Lincoln representative.
-Remember, for best results, mill been formulated to produce exceptional mechanical properties.
-These special formulations, however, are less resistant to porosity due to contaminants such as moisture, rust, mill scale, oil, etc. than are general purpose welding fluxes.
-It is necessary, therefore, when welding with these fluxes to rescale and other contaminants must be removed from the joint area.
-Optimum bead appearance is obtained on descaled plate.
+Remember, for best results, mill - scale and other contaminants must be removed from the joint area.
+Optimum bead appearance is obtained on descaled plate. - X. Excessive flux pile heights will result in humped, poorly wetted beads.
+This condition can become especially severe in the root of deep, narrow weld joints.
+The flux pile height should be the minimum height required to prevent flashthrough.